Once again I’ve been a little MIA.

 After eight hours in 105° Alabama heat indices running what is essentially a daycare for obstinate, oversized, hooved toddlers, I don’t want to look at a horse, let alone write about them at the end of the day.
 Despite all of that, I do still love this sport and adore the animals that make it very much a team activity.

 The lesson began with Linda watching Nautica and I do our normal workout at the walk and trot.
-She immediately zeroed in on our two biggest issues: gait tempo and lack of suppleness.
-From this information, Linda provided us with a few exercises that primarily involved Nautica yielding his hindquarters.
+She immediately zeroed in on our two biggest issues: gait tempo and rigidity… everywhere.
+From this information, Linda provided us with a few exercises.
+They primarily involved Nautica yielding his hindquarters.
 Why yield the hindquarters?
 I’m pretty sure there’s a really good, dressagey reason.
 I haven’t quite figured it out yet, but it did seem to work!

 When I think of the word “supple”, my young, naive dressage brain thinks about one of two things: my horse must give to my leg pressure in the form of moving his barrel away from my leg (bend), and he must also give to my rein pressure by moving his head and neck in the direction of the rein aid (flexion).
 This is apparently not the case.
 Or is it?
 That’s not rhetorical; I am honestly still so lost and confused…

-Nautica’s new exercises included yielding his hindquarters to the outside of a largish, 15-meter circle, essentially making a wide, traveling turn on the forehand while maintaining correct inside flexion of his neck on the curve.
-I would ask him to do this for one half of a circle and then use my straight lines (one letter-to-letter length) to straighten him and check for softness.
+Nautica’s new exercises included yielding his hindquarters to the outside of a largish, 15-meter circle, essentially making a wide, traveling turn on the forehand.
+We would do all of this while maintaining correct inside flexion of his neck on the curve.
+(TLDR: Inside flexion, haunches out.)
+I would ask him to do this for one half of a circle and then use my straight lines (one letter-to-letter length) to check for softness.
 The result: a much softer, more easy to manage Nautica.
 Like I said earlier, a miracle worker!

 I think you can’t, buddy.
 Slow your act down.